Rome

 When we asked people living in Rome what life is like and how people spend their time, they said:

 "Living in Rome as an expat or digital nomad can be an exciting and rewarding experience.
 The city is full of culture, history, and art, and offers a wide variety of activities and attractions to explore.
 Expats and digital nomads can enjoy the city's vibrant nightlife, delicious cuisine, and beautiful architecture.
 The city is also well-connected, with excellent public transportation and plenty of coworking spaces to choose from.
-Rome is a great place to live for those looking for a unique and exciting experience," said one expat who made the move to Rome.
+Rome is a great place to live for those looking for a unique and exciting experience," explained one expat living in Rome, Italy.

 What do expats in Rome appreciate most about the local culture?